Vertex Bounds in Triangulated $d$-Manifolds and an Application to 4-Manifold Complexity: Necessity of the Manifold Condition

+\begin{corollary} Every $d$-pseudomanifold triangulation is $N_{d-2}$. \end{corollary} \begin{proof} Following \Cref{prop:link-is-connected}, the link of a $(d-2)$-face in a $d$-pseudomanifold triangulation is a connected, 1-dimensional, closed triangulation, and hence a closed cycle which is a triangulation of (the PL standard) $\mathcal{S}^1$. \end{proof}

-In particular, an $N_0$ pseudomanifold is a manifold, and every $d$-pseudomanifold is $N_{d-1}$ because every ridge is contained in exactly one gluing, and so has link $\mathbb{S}^0$.
-Observe that, if the link of every $s$-face is a $(d-1-s)$-sphere, then the link of every $(s+1)$-face is also a $(d-2-s)$-sphere.
-In particular, if a pseudomanifold is $N_s$ it is also $N_{s'}$ for any $s' \ge s$.
-That is, we have the following hierarchy.
+Finally, observe that if the link of every $s$-face is a $(d-1-s)$-sphere, then the link of every $(s+1)$-face is a $(d-2-s)$-sphere.
+Thus, if a pseudomanifold is $N_s$ it is also $N_{s'}$ for any $s' \ge s$.
+This directly leads to the following hierarchy.

-Our aim is to construct counterexamples to the bounds in \Cref{conj:vertex-bound-even} that are $s$-nonsingular pseudomanifolds with $s$ as small as possible.
+We want to construct counterexamples to the bounds in \Cref{conj:vertex-bound-even} that are $s$-nonsingular pseudomanifolds with $s$ as small as possible.
 The key points that we (constructively) prove in this section are as follows: